GygesHekaton/Hekaton/readme.md

-# Hekaton - An Alternative to Commander
+# Hekaton - A Community-Led Commander Alternative

 *Disclaimer: This is in concept phase.
 I am gauging interest and baiting feedback and criticism before committing.*